 I don’t know that anyone hasn’t had crash potatoes, but just in case I thought I would post it.
 This crashed potatoes recipe is from Pioneer Woman and we love it.
 I like to let the edges get extra crispy.
 My goodness these are good.

-I love recipe that seem too simple to ever be worth my time.
+I love recipes that seem too simple to ever be worth my time.
 They always, always end up being our favorite recipes.
 But really, it’s all about those crispy edges.
 The olive oil is amazing too.
 Sometimes you just have to take things back to the basics.
 We hardly ever have potatoes.
 Instead we tend to be pretty heavy with the vegetables in a variety of colors, but winter hits and potatoes are suddenly one of our favorite sides.
 I guess it’s comfort food in a way.
 And they are so easy to make as a side dish and we all know how I despise thinking up side dishes.

-- 12 whole New Potatoes (or Other Small Round Potatoes)
+- 12 New Potatoes, whole or Other Small Round Potatoes

 - 3 Tablespoons Olive Oil

 - Rosemary, or Other Herbs Of Choice To Taste

 - Preheat the oven to 450 degrees.

 - Bring a pot of heavily salted water to a boil.
 Add in potatoes and cook them until they are fork-tender.